centreon/centreon-documentation/en/reporting/report-development.md

 Javascript objects.

-We highly recommend collecting and consolidating report data into a single type of data source, and storing it as such (e.g., a MySQL data).
+We highly recommend collecting and consolidating report data into a single type of data source, and storing it as such (e.g., a MariaDB data).
 Multiplying your data sources in a report might have an impact on performance and maintenance.
 You are advised not to use more than of two types of data sources in the same report project (e.g., JDBC and CSV).